 Home > Travel List > Detailed Tour

-A DAY TO CU CHI TUNNEL & HO CHI MINH CITY
+FULL DAY CU CHI TUNNELS – HO CHI MINH CITY (SGC1)

-Depart for Cu Chi tunnel, the trip will take approximately one and a half hours bus driving.
-Upon arrival, before exploring the tunnels, you will have some short introduction followed by introductory video about how the tunnels were constructed and how the people survived in the harsh conditions of the war time.
-Then, spend your time to explore the remaining area and tunnel systems which included the special constructed living areas with kitchens, bedrooms side by side with other martial facilities like storage, weapons factories, field hospitals, and command centers helping whoever lives inside the tunnels meet their basic needs.
-Besides, there are also many hidden trap doors and dangerous traps within the maze-like tunnels for security purpose during the war.
-Afterward, special tea and cassava (guerilla’s food during the war) will be served.
+- Then, spend your time exploring the remaining area and tunnel systems which included the specially constructed living areas with kitchens, and bedrooms side by side with other martial facilities like storage, weapons factories, field hospitals, and command centers helping whoever lives inside the tunnels meet their basic needs.
+You will have an opportunity to venture into the tunnels and explore the complex.
+Besides, there are also many hidden trap doors and dangerous traps within the maze-like tunnels for security purposes during the war.

 1. Cancellation policy:

-– Any cancellation 35 days prior to arrival date: NO charge (except in case of deposit or issuing the flight tickets to guarantee the seats)
+– Any cancellation 45 days prior to arrival date: NO CHARGE (except in case of deposit or issuing the flight tickets to guarantee the seats).

 2. Payment policy:

-– Full payment is required soonest possible & at the latest by 35 days prior to the arrival date (except in case we have a credit agreement)
+– Full payment is required as soon as possible & the latest by 7 days prior to arrival date (except in case we have a credit agreement).

-– We will deal with your requests or bookings and send out our detailed proposal or tour confirmation within 24 hours (or soonest possible) with details of specific terms & conditions
+• We will deal with your requests or bookings and send out our detailed proposal or tour confirmation within 24 hours (or as soon as possible) with details of specific terms & conditions.

 The specific cancellation fee will be indicated in the tour confirmation for specific bookings.
 This is due to the fact that each hotel and each supplier apply a different cancellation policy.